 These look something like this:

-Okay, so there are a couple of neuron cell bodies, an axon sent from one to the other, and a number of receiving dendrites.
-This is a highly simplified artist's rendering, of course, but it allows us to see the basic idea.
-The neuron on the left is sending, the electrical pulse is depicted going towards the receiving neuron and you can see that the axon branches out to contact many dendrites.
+Okay, so there are a couple of neuron cell bodies, an axon extending from one to the other, and a number of receiving dendrites.
+This is a highly simplified artist's rendering, of course, but it allows us to see the basics of cell to cell communication.
+The neuron on the left is sending the signal, the electrical pulse is depicted going towards the receiving neuron and you can see that the axon branches out to contact many dendrites.
 In actuality, however, a single neuron will have many axons branching out and may have up to ten thousand such connections with neurons near and far (depending on its job(s)).
 Now, you can have all the wiring you want running all over the place, but without a very key "connector", nothing is going to go from one set of wires to another.
 No transmission will take place.

 And in the brain, those "connectors" are called synapses.